priyanshudey11/COVID-19-SARS-B-cell-Prediction/README.md

 install.packages(c("tidyverse"," "))
 ```
 ## Contributions
 This project was completed as part of the STAT 400 Statistical Modeling II course.
-Under the guidance and instructions Matt Slifko
+Under the guidance and instructions of Dr. Mattew Slifko (mds6457@psu.edu)

 Group members include:

 - Priyanshu Dey: pkd5228@psu.edu
 - Elizabeth Marchini: erm5580@psu.edu
 - Adam Torres Encarnacion : art5809@psu.edu

 Each member contributed to data analysis, model development, and report preparation.

 ## Acknowledgments
 We extend our gratitude to the creators of the COVID-19/SARS B-cell Epitope Prediction dataset for providing the data that made this analysis possible.

-For any questions or further information, please contact pkd5228@psu.edu.
+For any questions or further information,please contact any of the group members.